Piezoceramic disk at the heart of the transducer

 Efficiency and frequency control

-The thickness and material of the piezoceramic disk determine the frequency of the ultrasonic waves generated, which is decisive for the transducer’s areas of application.
+The thickness and material of the piezoceramic disc determine the frequency of the ultrasonic waves generated, which is crucial for the transducer’s areas of application.

 Sensitivity and precision

-The quality of the piezoceramic disk influences the sensitivity of the transducer.
+The quality of the piezoceramic disc influences the sensitivity of the transducer.
 High-quality piezoceramics can convert very small mechanical changes into electrical signals, which is important for accurate measurements.

 Overall, the piezoceramic disk is the core component of an ultrasonic transducer, which makes it possible to generate and receive sound waves with high precision.
 Without it, the functionality of an ultrasonic transducer would not be possible.